Code-Institute-Submissions/ms1_independent_artist/README.md

 #### Current Features

 - The entire website will be responsive, meaning it will work on large devices such as desktops, and small devices such as smart phones.
-The concept of "mobile first", design will be to the fore.
+The concept of "mobile first design", will be to the fore.
 - Each page will have a nav bar at the top that will allow navigation to the other pages.
 - The nav bar will be compressed to a button on mobile devices.